noemi-barta/consultancy-project-AI-solution-provider/README.md

 ## Repository Contents

-- Performance Analysis Script: The final Python script for comprehensive data analysis.
+- Final Analysis Script: The final Python script for comprehensive data analysis structured.
 - Summary of the Client Presentation: A preview of the **79-slide final report** summarizing insights and strategic recommendations, with **results hidden for confidentiality clause reasons**.
 **The template was designed in Canva following an extensive online research on their visual and brand identity.**